jeaninemjordan/bikesharing/README.md

 ![](Resources/avg_trip_duration.jpg)

 In the visualization below, the trip durations are further examined.
-The line graph shows that most of the users are not utilizing the bicycles for trips longer than one hour, with a massive peak around five minutes in length.
+The line graph shows that most of the users are utilizing the bicycles for trips one hour long or less, with a massive peak around five minutes in length.

 ![](Resources/trip_duration_usage.jpg)